pr1001/MathPlus/README.md

 ## Credits

 By Peter Robinett of [Bubble Foundry](http://www.bubblefoundry.com).
+The normal and randint methods are by [Jillis ter Hove](http://twitter.com/brucejillis).
 MathPlus is available under the MIT license:

 Copyright (c) 2010 Peter Robinett